WilsonnnTan/AttendoBot/Techinal-Documentation/README.md

   Only users with `administrator` or `manage_guild` permissions can configure the bot.

 - **Timezone & Attendance Window**:
   Attendance is only accepted within the configured window and timezone.
+If not set, attendance can be marked anytime and UTC+7 (Jakarta) is used as the default timezone.

 ---